✔ No account fees or minimums ✔ Up to 3.80% APY

 Can You Write Checks From a Savings Account?

-Checks might seem like an old-fashioned payment method, but they are vital in specific transactions.
+Checks might seem like an old-fashioned payment method, but they can be vital in specific transactions.
 For instance, you might need to pay the deposit for an apartment rental by check.
 In addition, personal checks are more secure for mailing payments than cash.
+While you may want to draw funds from a savings account by check, that’s really not what it’s designed for.

 Key Points

-• Savings accounts are primarily for earning interest and occasional money transfers, not for check-writing.
+• Savings accounts are primarily for earning interest and occasional money transfers, not for check writing.

 • Checks are still important for certain transactions, such as apartment rental deposits and secure mailing of payments.